Who donates milk to Northwest Mothers Milk Bank?

 Why is there a screening process to donate milk?

 The screening process ensures the safety and wellbeing of both donors and recipients.
 Before donating milk, milk donors undergo a medical history check, a release from their healthcare provider, and a blood test, at no cost to them.
 This ensures that donors are healthy and their milk is safe to be pasteurized and distributed.
 We require a signed release from the infant’s healthcare provider as well when applicable - it is important to be sure the donor’s baby is growing well, and all nutritional requirements are being met.
+A Notice of Privacy Practices is provided to all who are interested in donating milk.

 Why do you ask for a minimum donation?